Daniel Jackson (Stargate): Character arc

 Born on July 8, 1965, Daniel Jackson is the only living child of Melburn and Claire Jackson, archaeologists who were crushed to death while supervising the placement of a piece of Egyptian art in the Metropolitan Museum of Art.
-Daniel's maternal grandfather and only living relative, Nick Ballard (played by Jan Rubeš), was a noted Dutch archaeologist and too busy to take the orphaned Jackson under his wing.
+Daniel's maternal grandfather and only living relative, Nicholas Ballard (played by Jan Rubeš), was a noted Dutch archaeologist and too busy to take the orphaned Jackson under his wing.
 Though placed in foster care, Daniel visited his grandfather in a mental institution until they had an argument over his failing career and Daniel left.
-Daniel became an archaeologist and linguist who speaks 23 earthly (plus several extraterrestrial) languages—he is shown speaking at least English, Russian, German, Spanish, Mandarin Chinese, Egyptian, Goa'uld, Ancient, and Unas.
+Jackson became an archaeologist and linguist who speaks 23 earthly (plus several extraterrestrial) languages—he is shown speaking at least English, Russian, German, Spanish, Mandarin Chinese, Egyptian, Goa'uld, Ancient, and Unas.

-In the 1994 film Stargate, the character of Daniel is introduced in a scene in which he is presenting a lecture at an academic seminar.
+In the 1994 film Stargate, the character of Jackson is introduced in a scene in which he is presenting a lecture at an academic seminar.
 However, he finds little acceptance there of his theory that the Pyramids of Giza are much older than they are thought to be.
 An aged woman named Catherine Langford approaches him to offer him a job deciphering the cover-stones of a device found in Egypt.
-Jackson uses his knowledge of ancient Egyptian languages to make the device, named the Stargate, function.
+Jackson uses his knowledge of ancient Egyptian languages to make the so-called Stargate function.